-We examined the staff register and noted that the most recently recruited staff members, two trainee dental nurses, commenced work during 2019.
-We reviewed the personnel records regarding these staff members and confirmed that records were retained to evidence their Hepatitis B vaccination status.
-We noted these records had been generated by an occupational health (OH) department.
-Ms McCartan told us that in the future all newly recruited clinical staff members, who were new to dentistry, would be automatically referred to OH.
+As discussed in section 4.3 we examined the staff register and noted that three new clinical staff had been recruited since the previous inspection.
+We were informed that one of the staff members had since left the practice.
+We reviewed the personnel records of the two remaining newly recruited staff and confirmed that records were retained to evidence their Hepatitis B vaccination status.

+We noted these records had been generated by an occupational health department.
+Mr McCann told us that all newly recruited clinical staff members, who were new to dentistry, would be automatically referred to occupational health.